chalatz/tours/pages/tours/driving/halfday-private-tours-west-coast.md

 **TRADITIONAL WINERY**

-We visit a small Greek traditional winery, here you have the opportunity to taste a selection of locally produced wines.
+We visit a small traditional winery, here you have the opportunity to taste a selection of locally produced wines.
 As well as you get your pictures of the aging facilities.
-(Stop Visit Photos -- Free Wine Tasting)
+(Stop Visit Photos - Free Wine Tasting)

 **FILERIMOS MOUNTAIN**

 Then we will travel up to Filerimos mountain, is a marvellous panoramic view, we come to the ruins of the **Acropolis of the Ancient Ialyssos**.
 The plateau of Filerimos rises nearly 267 meter / 876 feet above sea level.
-Here you'll visit the **Church of Our Lady**, built upon the foundations of the ancient temple of Athena of early Christian times.
+Here you'll visit the Church of **Our Lady of Filerimos**, built upon the foundations of the ancient temple of Athena of early Christian times.
 You'll also see the exterior of the monastery and the barrel-vaulted Chapel of St. George.
 On the right hand side there is a beautiful tree sheltered pathway the **"Way of the Cross"** This is a series of shrines with relief scenes of the Passion, which leads from the main square to the west edge of the plateau to the 16 meter / 48 feet cross, from which you can enjoy a stunning view.
 (Stop Visit Photos)

 **MONTE SMITH**